wearespindle/flindt/frontend/README.md

 You're able to run the frontend without Docker but remember to still run the backend docker for this to work.

 ```
+	> cd frontend
-	> npm install
+	> npm i
-	> gulp
+	> npm run start
 ```

 Livereload is currently not supported, but you know what they say:

 `Loads of manual refreshing per day, keeps the arthritis away!`

-Your frontend can be reached via `localhost:8080`.
+Your frontend can be reached via `localhost:3000`.